Genghis1227/guide_eap_proxy/README.md

 Record the MAC address of your AT&T router, this is needed in section 4

+It's a good idea to also disable the WiFi on the AT&T router (optional).

 Install [WinSCP](https://winscp.net/eng/index.php) - To transfer files

 Install [Putty](https://www.putty.org/) - To configure the router